 Their blog is appealing and user friendly as well.
 From the blog listing page you can see related posts and it has a filter drop down to find the content topic you want.

-protocol 80 has nice color palette that starts with their 4 icons on their homepage.
-The rest of the graphics on the site carry that color palette for a consistent look.
+protocol 80 has a nice color palette that starts with their 4 icons on their homepage.
+The rest of the graphics on the site carry the same color palette for a consistent look.

 They do have a slider for their hero section on the homepage, but it isn't auto scroll which is great.